akauppi/GroundLevel-firebase-es/ci/APPROACH.md

 - deploy the front-end *only after a related backend is deployed* (if both changed in the same merge)
 - avoid unnecessary deployments (if nothing changed)

-Cloud Build (Jun 2021) doesn't seem to be up to this...
+Cloud Build (Jun 2021) doesn't seem to be up to this.

 The problem is, we cannot know *within* the Cloud Build run, which files caused the change.
 If we did, this can be described as a single script, with optional steps (eg. deploy backend only if it changed; test and deploy front-end only if it did).